 Wounds and Purple Hearts

-Steve blamed his unawareness on more than adrenaline, “It’s crossing over into combat-induced psychosis or going berserk.
+Steve blamed his unawareness on more than adrenaline.
+He explains, “It’s crossing over into combat-induced psychosis or going berserk.
 I’ll just say that after that, my own men were very leery of me and happy that I was on their side.”

 By night, Steve couldn’t sleep because of nightmares.
 By day, he was harassed and rejected by his fellow Americans.
-Steve describes, “When I was walking with my cane, people would shout from passing cars, ‘Murderer,’ ‘Baby killer’ — things like that.
+Steve describes, “When I was walking with my cane, people in passing cars would shout, ‘Murderer,’ ‘Baby killer’ — things like that.
 I was fired from my first job once they found out I was a Vietnam Vet.
 I couldn’t get hired.”